SerialDesignatorN/SerialDesignatorN/README.md

 > Yes.
 It's called Cosplay Simulator.
 I will be using Unity and Bolt
 - **Any more questions to ask with me?
 Contact me on _ThatYummyTofu#8863_ on Discord**

+# Typically (un)neccesarry stuffs
+- My VALORANT crosshair (suitable for players that suffer ADHD or level 4 autism, like me) later

 <br>

 plus, dont copy paste this command to ur terminal, or else, something will happen 😇